NVIDIA/NeMo/docs/source/asr/speaker_diarization/intro.rst

 those scripts.
 It also includes guidance for creating your own NeMo-compatible dataset, if you have your own data.

-Information about how to load model checkpoints (either local files or pretrained ones from NGC), as well as a list of the checkpoints available on NGC are located on the :doc:`Checkpoints <./results>` page.
+Information about how to load model checkpoints (either local files or pretrained ones from NGC), perform inference, as well as a list of the checkpoints available on NGC are located on the :doc:`Checkpoints <./results>` page.

 Documentation for configuration files specific to the ``nemo_asr`` models can be found on the